SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 **• Model Training and Data Representation:** GPT-3.5 Turbo has not been fine-tuned on a corpus specifically curated for grading French text difficulty, likely contributing to the suboptimal accuracy observed (23.12%).
 The model's broad training base may not sufficiently capture the specific features relevant to the linguistic challenges faced by English speakers learning French.

 While GPT-3.5 Turbo offers a strong foundation due to its advanced natural language processing capabilities, its deployment in LogoRank highlighted the need for more specialized solutions in educational applications.
-Moving forward, by focusing on specialized training and enhanced model interaction strategies, LogoRank can better achieve its goal of seamlessly integrating into the language learning journey of individuals globally.
+Moving forward, by focusing on specialized training and enhanced model interaction strategies, LogoRank can better achieve its goal of seamlessly integrating into individuals' language learning journeys globally.